emmanuel-marty/lzsa/README.md

 # Footer format

-The stream ends with an empty frame: the 3 length bytes are set to 0 and no block data follows.
+The stream ends with the EOD frame: the 3 length bytes are set to 0xFF, 0xFF, 0xFF, and no block data follows.